nasermirzaei89/nasermirzaei89.github.io/_posts/2018-05-30-division-remainder.md

 // and 6 more if to check all states
 ```

-Therefore, I ////tried to think and find an algorithm to write a shorter way to check who wins, and I found a solution:
+Therefore, I tried to think and find an algorithm to write a shorter way to check who wins, and I found a solution:

 First, give a number to each element.
 `